matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 #### Expiry

 The rendezvous session (i.e. the payload) SHOULD expire after a period of time communicated to clients via the `Expires` header.
 After this point, any further attempts to query or update the payload MUST fail.
-The expiry time SHOULD be extended every time the payload is updated.
 The rendezvous session can be manually expired with a `DELETE` call to the rendezvous session.

 ####  API